Short (finance)

 Because a short seller can incur a liability to the lender if the price rises, and because a short sale is normally done through a broker, a short seller is typically required to post margin to its broker as collateral to ensure that any such liabilities can be met, and to post additional margin if losses begin to accrue.
 For analogous reasons, short positions in derivatives also usually involve the posting of margin with the counterparty.
-Any failure to post margin promptly would prompt the broker or counterparty to close the position.
+A failure to post margin when required may prompt the broker or counterparty to close the position at the then-current price.

-Short selling is an especially systematic and common practice in public securities, futures or currency markets that are fungible and reasonably liquid.
+Short selling is a common practice in public securities, futures, and currency markets where the assets are fungible and reasonably liquid.
+It is otherwise uncommon, because a short seller needs to be confident that it will be able to repurchase the right quantity of the asset at or around the market price when it decides to close the position.

 A short sale may have a variety of objectives.
 Speculators may sell short hoping to realize a profit on an instrument that appears overvalued, just as long investors or speculators hope to profit from a rise in the price of an instrument that appears undervalued.
 Alternatively, traders or fund managers may use offsetting short positions to hedge certain risks that exist in a long position or a portfolio.

-Research indicates that banning short selling is ineffective and has negative effects on markets.
-Nevertheless, short selling is subject to criticism and periodically faces hostility from society and policymakers.
+Advocates of short selling argue that the practice is an essential part of the price discovery mechanism, but short selling is subject to criticism and periodically faces hostility from society and policymakers because it is perceived to put downward pressure on prices.
+Nevertheless, research indicates that banning short selling is ineffective and has negative effects on markets.